GBOML/GBOML/docs/source/solver_apis.rst

 * Xpress: the following constraint attributes can be queried: dual and slack variables.
 The following variable attributes can be queried: reduced cost.

-* Cbc/Clp: the Cbc/Clp API is still under development and no attributes can be queried at present.
+* Cbc/Clp: the Cbc/Clp API is still under development with a new interface where multiple parameters can be passed to the solver but no variable attributes can be queried yet.

+* Highs: the Highs API is still under development with a new interface where multiple parameters can be passed to the solver but no variable attributes can be queried yet.

-Note that all of these attributes are automatically queried and printed in the detailed JSON file, when requested.
+Note that all of these attributes are automatically queried and printed in the detailed JSON/CSV file, when requested.